MarkAxiaq/Mark-s-React/server-side/readme.md

-Server side Application built with NodeJs, Express and GraphQl
+Server side Application built with NodeJs, Express and GraphQl Using MLAB as a Database-as-a-Service for MongoDB + mongoose for database interaction.

 To start the application using nodemon which will monitor all changes and restart the app on every change --> nodemon app